No products in the cart.

 - Times: 2 times

 - Duration: 2 hours each time

-Please note that there are various manufacturers of 80CRV2 whose tolerances differ quite a bit, making exact heat-treatment specifications difficult to pinpoint for everyone.
-As such it’s best to do your own testing.
+Please note that there are various manufacturers of 80CRV2 whose tolerances/chemical composition will differ quite a bit, making exact heat-treatment specifications difficult to pinpoint for everyone.
+Your own heat treating kiln will also differ in its readings compared to mine.
+As such it’s best to do your own testing (coupons).
 All info above is from my readings of research papers, forum posts, and discussions with people.
 I am not a metallurgist and the above is presented here for the benefit of all knifemakers.
 You do not have to follow them and I’ll not be held responsible for any loss or damage you may experience.

 Please comment below if you have anything to add to the above.